 - The choice of chocolate chips is also up to your preference.
 I used a combination of milk and white chocolate, with the milk chocolate chips in regular sizes and the white chips in mini sizes.

-- You can choose any chocolate chips you prefer – dark, milk, white or even butterscotch or peanut butter chips.
+- You can choose any chocolate combo you prefer – dark chocolate chips (semisweet chocolate chips), milk, white or even butterscotch or peanut butter chips.
 And you can also use them in any combination you like.

 How to make thick and chewy cookies?

 - The best tip for thick and chewy cookies is to chill the cookie dough before baking.
 That way, it will not spread too much during baking, maintaining their thickness.

 - Having said that, if you prefer flatter cookies, you can flatten the dough slightly before baking.